capooti/foss4g_2017_geonode_solr/docs/09_solr.md

 * add to each layer's metadata up to 5 different regions (from the ones in GeoNode)
 * add to each layer's metadata up to 5 different keywords (from an hard coded list)

-Feel free to modify the script a you wish.
+Feel free to modify the script as you wish.

 Create a Python script named *csw2solr.py*: